tenpy/tenpy/doc/changelog/latest.rst

 Big new feature: simulation classes and console script `tenpy-run` to allow running a simulation.

-Big Change in verbosity: switch to Python's `logging`!
+Big Change in verbosity: switch to using Python's default :mod:`logging` mechanism!

 Changelog